-KARI N. KOKKA JACL Chapter: Berkeley Recipient of the Henry & Chiyo Kuwahara Memorial Scholarship Harvard Graduate School of Education

-Kari Kokka is a fifth-year doctoral candidate who in addition to her studies and a nearly full-time job still finds time to contribute to her community and the JACL.
-She has been involved with the Berkelev JACL since 1995 when her grandmother sponsored her first membership because she wanted her to be educated about her own heritage and history, and also because she knew her granddaughter would receive the Pacific Citizen on a regular basis.
+KARI N. KOKKA JACL Chapter: Berkeley Recipient of the Henry & Chiyo Recipient of the Henry & Chiyo Kuwahara Memorial Scholarship Harvard Graduate School of Education Votables Kari Kokka is a fifth-year doctoral candidate who in addition to her studies and a nearly full-time job still finds time to contribute to her community and the JACL.
+She has been involved with the Berkeley JACL since 1995 when her grandmother sponsored her first membership because she wanted her to be educated about her own heritage and history, and also because she knew her granddaughter would receive the Pacific Citizen on a regular basis.
 Kokka remained active in the JACL during her 11 years as a high school teacher in New York City, where she served as the Civil Rights and Scholarship Chair for the New York City JACL.
 Kokka became a teacher in urban schools as a social justice endeavor because of the inequities she witnessed as a student and her family's incarceration history.
 In 2007, she co-founded the Creating Balance in an Unjust World Conference, a math and social justice conference.
 Behind these efforts lies a deep commitment to equity for students and school communities in the "margins."
 Kokka's credibility and power come from her identity as a teacher.
 Her dissertation investigates social justice math in two classrooms, one in a Title I school and another in a private school, to learn more about student experiences to inform the field of education how to best support students of diverse backgrounds in their math education.
 She plans on becoming a math professor to work toward social justice education to prepare university students to become successful and supportive math teachers.

-"The JACL has demonstrated its commitment to education through its teacher workshops and development of powerful curricular resources.
+Personal Statement "The JACL has demonstrated its commitment to education through its teacher workshops and development of powerful curricular resources.
 As a civil rights organization, the JACL has a voice that can be used to fight for the educational rights of all students, especially those who are not receiving the funds and resources they deserve to receive a quality, rigorous education.
-I am applying for this JACL scholarship because I believe that my work around educational equity tightly aligns to the JACL's vision to 'promote a world that honors diversity by respecting values of fairness, equality and social justice.""
+I am applying for this JACL scholarship because I believe that my work around educational equity tightly aligns to the JACL's vision to 'promote a world that honors diversity by respecting values of fairness, equality and social justice."

-KENJI KURAMITSU JACL Chapter: Chicago Recipient of the Magoichi & Shizuko Kato Memorial Scholarship McCormick Theological Seminary

-Kenji Kuramitsu is a second-year graduate student working toward earning a Master of Divinity.
-He is an intelligent, creative and gifted student, already demonstrating significant leadership abilities through school activities that include Seminarians for Justice.
-Asian American Cultural Center, director of enriching programs for the Illini Union Board and cofounder of the Multiracial Student Union.
+KENJI KURAMITSU JACL Chapter: Chicago Recipient of the Magoichi & Shizuko Kato Memorial Scholarship McCormick Theological Seminary Notables Kenji Kuramitsu is a second-year graduate student working toward earning a Master of Divinity.
+He is an intelligent, creative and gifted student, already demonstrating significant leadership abilities through school activities that include Seminarians for Justice, Asian American Cultural Center, director of enriching programs for the Illini Union Board and cofounder of the Multiracial Student Union.
 His JACL service began after his participation in the Chicago chapter's Kansha Project.
 Following that transformative experience, Kuramitsu joined the has been a tireless advocate for the inclusion of LGBT individuals into all aspects of American life and has rightly earned the recognition and awards that he has received, including the Henry & Chiyo Kuwahara Scholarship.
+His extended family, including his numerous cousins, have been wholeheartedly supportive of his endeavors.
+We are proud of Brandon's accomplishments!